adamk72/adk_docusaurus/docs/sw/using-jira.md

 - Tasks as reminders for meetings - Use a calendar or the /remind feature of Slack.
 - Tasks to write documentation - instead, make a note that a task isn't complete until documentation is finished (or create a sub-task).
 - Generalized thoughts about what you might want to do.
 If it isn't distinctly part of the project, don't add it to Jira.

-# Jira on Slack

-Using Jira on Slack is trivial and arguably a better way to interface with Jira for basic and quick day-to-day activities such as updating and creating ad-hoc issues.
-It is not suitable for managing scums and making large changes.

-## Setup

-Start by adding the Jira app to Slack:

-1. Scroll to the bottom of the left sidebar to the Apps section.
-2. Click on the + Add Apps and look for Jira Cloud.
-That should do the trick!
-3. Once installed, you can do much of the work from the new Jira app.
-However, the real power is in attaching a specific project to a specific Slack channel.
-4. Go to the channel and type: /jira connect
-5. Select a project.
-   Done!

-Once a project is associated to a channel, you access the Jira project via slash command.
-You can start by typing: `/jira help`.
-The most powerful things you can do are create and get information on issues.

-## Create

-- Command: `/jira create Summary`
-- Example: `/jira create As a user, I'd like to be able to choose the color.`

-Creating an issue will bring up a modal dialog for you to complete if you would like to add additional details.
-The default issue type will depend on the project, but will typically be Task or Story.

-## Get Information

-- Command: `/jira ISSUE_KEY`
-- Example: `/jira WEB-30`

-This will bring up a Slack comment that is visible only to you.
-From there, you can make a Comment, Watch, Assign, or Transition the issue.

-##Tips to get the most out of Jira on Slack

-- Comment often.
-If a discussion on Slack has details worth noting, such as code suggestions, links, or actions taken (or that need to be taken), add a comment.
-- When creating an issue from Jira, don't worry if it's a possible duplicate.
-Simply create it.
-If it is a duplicate, it can be set as Resolved-> Duplicate.
-- New Jira issues should be atomic; that is, they should really be about one single task, element, concept, or story.
-Even if the code might be the same, but it applies to different sections of the UI, for example, make two separate issues in that case.

-# Jira on GitHub

-Jira can connect with GitHub so that changes made on the git command line and that are pushed to a repository can be captured in specific issues.
-A lot of functionality of Jira can happen on the command line, freeing you from having to bounce back and forth between Jira, GitHub, and the git command line.

-## Smart Commits

-Smart commits are how a git commit is linked to a particular Jira issue.

-- Syntax: `<ignored text> <ISSUE_KEY> <ignored text> #<COMMAND> <optional COMMAND_ARGUMENTS>`
-- Example: git commit -a -m"JRA-090 #close Fixed this today" Where `#<COMMAND>` can be one of the following:
-- comment
-- `<transition name>`
-- time

-You can find more at Atlassian's document site: [Smart Commits](https://confluence.atlassian.com/fisheye/using-smart-commits-960155400.html).